Mid adult woman watches as nurse takes blood pressure

 Pre-pandemic, life expectancy at birth for the Hispanic Americans was 81.8 years in 2019, compared with 78.8 years (3 years lower) for non-Hispanic white Americans and 75.9 years (6 years lower) for non-Hispanic Black Americans.

-For three decades, demographers have probed why socioeconomic disadvantages have not shortened life expectancy for Hispanic Americans, as they have for other racial and ethnic groups in the country, a paradox they’ve dubbed the “Hispanic health advantage.”
+For three decades, demographers have probed why socioeconomic disadvantages have not shortened life expectancy for Hispanic Americans as they have for other racial and ethnic groups in the country, a paradox they’ve dubbed the “Hispanic health advantage.”
 New research shows how disaggregating the Hispanic population by factors like ancestry, citizenship, age, and health care access can help us understand this phenomenon.1

 Before COVID-19, Immigration Dynamics Drove Hispanic Health Advantage

 Mounting evidence suggests that immigration dynamics play a role.
 Hispanic immigrants to the United States tend to be healthier than the average Hispanic American, while those who return to their countries of birth are often older and less healthy.
-Low smoking rates, healthier diets, and strong family and community ties may buffer the health effects of other stressors for Hispanic Americans—and the effects are especially for pronounced for immigrants versus those born in the United States.
+Low smoking rates, healthier diets, and strong family and community ties may buffer the health effects of other stressors for Hispanic Americans—and the effects are especially pronounced for immigrants versus those born in the United States.

 It’s also possible that measurement difficulties distort these findings.
 For example, undocumented immigrants are less likely to answer surveys, and second- and later-generation Americans of Hispanic origin often fail to self-identify as Hispanic, researchers report.
 In addition, immigrants, Hispanic people, and people with a medical condition are often miscounted by surveys, censuses, and other tools used to measure population health.